remoteintech/remote-jobs/company-profiles/ifit.md

 ## Remote status

 Almost all of the developers are remote.
-We do have an office in Logan, Utah where the product owners, testers, and higher ups are based.
+We do have an office in Logan, Utah, where the product owners, testers, and higher ups are based.

 ## Region